rajvengala/easy-apply-ui/README.md

 # easy-apply-ui
-Easy Apply is a cloud based school admission processing service
+Easy Apply UI is a Web interface for Easy Apply API.